-Introducing shape identification is fun and easy with a simple shape hunt.
-You simple post the shapes around the room with sticky tack, give a group of learners a shape magnifying glass and send them off on a shape hunt.
-When they find a shape have them bring it back to whole group and compare the shapes you will be studying and discuss the attributes and names of each.
+Post the shapes around the room with sticky tack.
+Give a group of learners a shape magnifying glass and send them off on a shape hunt.
+When they find a shape have them bring it back to whole group.
+And, compare the shapes while discussing the attributes and names of each.

-When it comes to creating shapes it is best to start as simple as possible.
 These Dot the Shape printables are perfect for introducing how to form shapes.
 Learners can get a better idea of the attributes of each shape when they use the bingo daubers to form the shapes.
 From sides to points or rounded shapes, they can focus on the perimeter of each shape while using some artsy and colorful fun!

 I love using geoboards in small group instruction and math centers.
-These shape cards come in handy when we are forming our shapes.
+These Geoboard Shape Cards come in handy when we are forming our shapes.
 Learners are able to create the shapes by copying the diagram on the shape cards.
 There may be a lot of trial and error at first, but nothing beats how excited they get when they are able to create the shapes easily.

 For each shape, learners will think of a real life object, color or draw a picture to show that object, trace the shape word and use their sounds to write the object they chose.
 It is so much fun to see what they come up with and how creative your little ones can be.
 Plus the added bonus of phonetic writing always makes my teacher heart happy!